shariq1989/cookbook/content/recipe/carnitas.md

 1. In a small bowl, combine salt, cumin, chipotles en adobo sauce, black pepper, cinnamon, and oregano to create a rub.
 2. Remove skins and bones from the pork.
 Cut the meat into 1-2 inch pieces.
 Massage the rub into the pork.
 3. Heat oil on saute mode in an [Instant Pot](https://amzn.to/3qfNYCZ).
 Add the meat and let it cook until it begins to brown, about 5 minutes.
 Repeat until all the pork has had a chance to cook.
 Set aside.
-4. Place all of the meat back into the [Instant Pot](https://amzn.to/3qfNYCZ), along with the onion, garlic, jalapeno, cinnamon stick, bay leaves, orange juice, lime juice, and liquid smoke (2 taps).
+4. Place all the meat back into the [Instant Pot](https://amzn.to/3qfNYCZ), along with the onion, garlic, jalapeno, cinnamon stick, bay leaves, orange juice, lime juice, and liquid smoke (2 taps).
 5. Secure the lid and cook on manual high pressure for 40 minutes.
 Allow 20 minutes for natural release.
-4. Place all of the meat back into the [Instant Pot](https://amzn.to/3qfNYCZ), along with the onion, garlic, jalapeno, cinnamon stick, bay leaves, orange juice, lime juice, and liquid smoke (2 taps).
+4. Place all the meat back into the [Instant Pot](https://amzn.to/3qfNYCZ), along with the onion, garlic, jalapeno, cinnamon stick, bay leaves, orange juice, lime juice, and liquid smoke (2 taps).
 6. Remove the pork from the [Instant Pot] using a slotted spoon, leaving the juices behind.
 Allow the meat to cool some before shredding it, and then spread it onto a [rimmed baking sheet](https://amzn.to/3kNBH9a).
 7. Pre-heat oven to 400 degrees.
 8. Cover the meat with liquid smoke (to taste) and cook for 4 minutes, until you begin to see crispy bits, and depending on your oven.
 The more crispy bits, the better.
 You may even want to move the meat around and repeat this process a few times based on your personal preference.